anki-code/xonsh-cheatsheet/README.md

 ### Xonsh is slower!
 Why xonsh?

-Significant much more time you spending on Googling and debugging the sh-based solutions as well as significant much more time takes the payload work after running a command.
+You can spend significantly more time Googling and debugging sh-based solutions as well as significantly more time to make the payload work after running a command.
 Yeah, xonsh is a bit slower but you will not notice that in real life tasks :)

 Also:

 * [Making Python 5x FASTER with Guido van Rossum](https://www.youtube.com/watch?v=_r6bFhl6wR8).
 * [Python 3.11 is up to 10-60% faster than Python 3.10](https://docs.python.org/3.11/whatsnew/3.11.html)

-### My fancy prompt in other shell is super duper!
+### My fancy prompt in another shell is super duper!
 Why xonsh?

 The fancy prompt is the tip of the iceberg.
-We love the xonsh shell entirely: [sane language](https://github.com/anki-code/xonsh-cheatsheet#basics), [powerful aliases](https://github.com/anki-code/xonsh-cheatsheet#aliases), [agile extensions](https://github.com/anki-code/xonsh-cheatsheet#xontrib---extension-or-plugin-for-xonsh), [history backends](https://github.com/anki-code/xonsh-cheatsheet#history), [fully customisable tab completion](https://github.com/anki-code/xonsh-cheatsheet#tab-completion), [magic macro blocks](https://github.com/anki-code/xonsh-cheatsheet#macro-block), [behaviour customisation via environment variables](https://xon.sh/envvars.html) and [more](https://github.com/anki-code/xonsh-cheatsheet#bind-hotkeys-in-prompt-toolkit-shell), and [more](https://github.com/anki-code/xonsh-cheatsheet#make-your-own-installable-xonsh-rc-file), and [more](https://github.com/anki-code/xonsh-cheatsheet#using-xonsh-wherever-you-go-through-the-ssh) :)
+Xonsh shell brings other important features to love: [sane language](https://github.com/anki-code/xonsh-cheatsheet#basics), [powerful aliases](https://github.com/anki-code/xonsh-cheatsheet#aliases), [agile extensions](https://github.com/anki-code/xonsh-cheatsheet#xontrib---extension-or-plugin-for-xonsh), [history backends](https://github.com/anki-code/xonsh-cheatsheet#history), [fully customisable tab completion](https://github.com/anki-code/xonsh-cheatsheet#tab-completion), [magic macro blocks](https://github.com/anki-code/xonsh-cheatsheet#macro-block), [behaviour customisation via environment variables](https://xon.sh/envvars.html), and [more](https://github.com/anki-code/xonsh-cheatsheet#bind-hotkeys-in-prompt-toolkit-shell), and [more](https://github.com/anki-code/xonsh-cheatsheet#make-your-own-installable-xonsh-rc-file), and [more](https://github.com/anki-code/xonsh-cheatsheet#using-xonsh-wherever-you-go-through-the-ssh) :)

-### Xonsh has an issues!
+### Xonsh has issues!
 Why xonsh?

-In comparing with the 15-20 years old shells yeah, xonsh is a 5 years old young man.
-But we use it for this 5 years day by day to solve our tasks with success and happiness :)
+Compared to 15-20 year old shells, yeah, xonsh is a 5 year old youngster.
+But we've used it over these 5 years day by day to solve our tasks with success and happiness :)

 # Thank you!

-Thank you for the reading!
+Thank you for reading!
 This cheatsheet is the tip of the iceberg of the xonsh shell and you can find more in the [official documentation](https://xon.sh/contents.html#guides).

-Also you can install cheatsheet xontrib:
+Also you can install the cheatsheet xontrib:
 ```python
 xpip install xontrib-cheatsheet
 xontrib load cheatsheet